tapjs/tapjs/asserts/index.md

 error.

-If the expected error is an object, then it's matched against the thrown error using `t.match(er, expectedEror)`.
+If the expected error is an object, then it's matched against the thrown error using `t.match(er, expectedError)`.
 If it's a function, then the error is asserted to be a member of that class.

 If the function has a name, and the message is not provided, then the